You have a unique mobile app idea, there are two ways you can go about this.

 Here’s a fact for you.
 There are more than 1.96 million apps in the App Store and there are 2.46 million apps available on Google Play Store.

-No matter how unique you think your app idea is, there is a similar app in some corner of these app stores.
+No matter how unique you think your app idea is, there is a similar app in some corners of these app stores.

 As such, starting mobile app development right away is not a viable option.
 This will only cause problems in the future.